ROR2022/ROR2022/README.md

-Hello, I'm Ramiro Ocampo:

-I am a developer with experience in Node.js, React.js, Next.js, Nest.js and I am looking for opportunities to work on projects involving these technologies.
-My passion for web development and commitment to continuous improvement have led me to specialize in these key areas of modern development.
+My name is Ramiro Ocampo, and I am a highly motivated full-stack developer with extensive experience in Node.js, React.js, Next.js, and Nest.js.
+My passion for web development and dedication to continuous learning have allowed me to specialize in modern, cutting-edge technologies to deliver scalable and efficient solutions.

-I am interested in collaborating remotely, either on a permanent basis or per project, with a national or international company.
-I firmly believe in the potential of remote work to connect with diverse teams and work on challenging projects regardless of geographic location.
-My goal is to contribute my skills and knowledge to innovative and high-impact projects.
+I am seeking remote opportunities, either on a permanent basis or per project, with national or international companies.
+I firmly believe in the power of remote collaboration to connect diverse teams and tackle challenging projects, regardless of geographic location.
+My objective is to contribute my expertise to innovative and impactful initiatives.

-In addition, I have experience in developing RESTful APIs, managing databases such as MongoDB and SQL, and knowledge of frontend and backend technologies that complement my profile as a full-stack developer.
-I am passionate about learning new technologies and development methodologies, and I always strive to stay updated with the latest industry trends.
+My technical background includes:

+Developing robust RESTful APIs.
+Managing databases such as MongoDB and SQL.
+Strong proficiency in both frontend and backend technologies, making me a versatile contributor to full-stack development.
+Additionally, I am passionate about embracing new technologies, adopting modern development methodologies, and staying ahead of industry trends.

+I am available to discuss how I can contribute to your team or project.
+Feel free to contact me at:

+WhatsApp: +52 777 7937 484
+Email: rami.ror279@gmail.com
-I am available to discuss opportunities and collaborate on interesting projects.
-You can contact me via WhatsApp at +52 833 299 8900 or by email at rami.ror279@gmail.com.
-I look forward to contributing to exciting projects and being part of dynamic and creative teams.
+I look forward to collaborating on meaningful projects and being a part of dynamic, creative teams.